MonoGame/MonoGame/Documentation/articles/tools/mgcb.md

 ## Installation

-MGCB can be installed as a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+MGCB can be installed as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
-Make sure you have the .NET Core SDK installed.
+Make sure you have the .NET SDK installed.
 You can download it [here](https://dotnet.microsoft.com/download).

 In a terminal run `dotnet tool install -g dotnet-mgcb` to install MGCB.
 Then you can execute MGCB by simply running `mgcb`.